arjentienkamp/ngx-mat-calendar/README.md

 # Angular Calendar component

-This component displays a calendar / timetable in your Angular (Material) project.
+This component displays a calendar in your Angular (Material) project.

 ## Demo
 Live demo (link)